Bae Hyun-sung: 2018–present: Acting debut

 Bae started his career as an actor and made his debut in the web series Love Playlist.
 He made several cameos in films such as The Divine Fury (2019), The Most Ordinary Romance (2019), and on television series like What's Wrong with Secretary Kim (2018).

 He was starred in the fourth season of Love Playlist, reprising his role as Park Ha-neul and partners Kim Sae-ron.
 He was also part of the school fantasy drama Extraordinary You (2019) and of the critically acclaimed tv series Hospital Playlist.
 One of the most important role he played was in the drama Our Blues acclaimed positively by the audience.

 He landed one of the main roles in the drama Family by Choice, Korean remake of the Chinese drama Go Ahead in 2023.
-Drama was aired in last quarter of 2024 at jtbc channel and OTT platforms.
+Drama was aired in last quarter of 2024 at JTBC channel and OTT platforms.

 In 2025, Bae made a special appearance in drama Resident Playbook, reprising his role from Hospital Playlist.
-Also, in the same year, it was confirmed he was cast in new Han Suk-kyu's drama "CEO Shins Project".
+Also, in the same year, it was confirmed he was cast in new Han Suk-kyu's drama Shin's Project.